inversify/InversifyJS/wiki/ecosystem.md

 - [inversify-components](https://github.com/webcomputing/inversify-components) - Layer on top of InversifyJS that enables you to split your application into several components.
 - [inversify-token](https://github.com/mscharley/inversify-token) - Token based layer for InversifyJS to enable strong type-safe guarantees for injection in TypeScript.
 - [inversify-agenda](https://github.com/lautarobock/inversify-agenda) - Some utilities for the development of agenda workers with Inversify
+- [react-inversify](https://github.com/org-redtea/react-inversify) - Collection of decorators and hooks for interaction with InversifyJS container within React components

 ### Middleware
 - [inversify-logger-middleware](https://github.com/inversify/inversify-logger-middleware) - A console logger middleware for InversifyJS.